 Manatees are herbivores.
 They eat submerged and floating aquatic plants such as seagrass and other natural underwater vegetation.

 “Manatees can eat 10–15% of their body weight in vegetation daily.
 A 1,000-pound (453-kilogram) manatee, for example, would probably eat between 100–150 pounds (45-68 kilograms) of food a day.”

 Alligators generally hang out in marshes.
 Whereas manatees tend to hang out in clear waters where they can swim freely.

 So, to answer the question, ‘are alligators a threat to Manatees?”, the short answer is very rarely do alligators attack or interact with manatees.

-Best time of the year to see Manatees in Florida
+When is the best time of the year to see Manatees in Florida?

-While you can spot the Sea Cows year round, the months of November through April are the best time to see manatees in Florida.
+While you can spot the manatees year round, the months of November through April are the best time to see manatees in Florida.